-The Charter School maintains its operating funds in one financial institution in the form of noninterest bearing business checking accounts, demand deposit accounts and money market savings.
+The Charter School maintains its operating funds in one financial institution in the form of non-interest bearing business checking accounts, demand deposit accounts and money market savings.
 These accounts are covered under the Federal Deposit Insurance Corporation (FDIC) Program.
-Federal Deposit Insurance Corporation Insurance coverage is \$250,000 per banking institution, as well as account category.
+Federal Deposit Insurance Corporation Insurance coverage is \$250,000 per banking institution.
 Deposits held in non-interest-bearing transaction accounts are aggregated with interest-bearing deposits and the combined total is insured up to \$250,000.

-As of June 30, 2019 and 2018, \$1,700,091 and \$1,466,916, respectively, of the bank balance was deposited in excess of Federal Deposit Insurance Corporation Limits.
+As of June 30, 2020 and 2019, \$3,027,238 and \$2,910,083, respectively, of the bank balance was deposited in excess of Federal Deposit Insurance Corporation Limits.
 Due to increased cash flows at certain times during the year, the amount of funds at risk may have been greater than at year end.
 The Charter School was at risk for the funds held in excess of the insured amounts.
 The Charter School has not experienced any losses related to these accounts and does not believe it is exposed to any significant credit risk on cash and cash equivalents.